Ahmed-CYB/mcp-test/challenges/insecure-ftp-configuration/README.md

-# Insecure FTP Configuration Challenge
+# Insecure FTP Configuration

+## Scenario
+A company has configured an FTP server using default settings, which exposes sensitive files to unauthorized users.
+As an attacker, your task is to exploit the misconfiguration to retrieve the flag stored in a text file.

 ## Learning Objectives
-- Understand the security implications of FTP configurations
+- Understand common FTP server misconfigurations
+- Exploit weak FTP credentials
-- Learn how to exploit misconfigured FTP servers
+- Learn about FTP command-line tools
-- Use common tools to interact with FTP services

-## Challenge Details
+## Setup Instructions
-A small company has set up an FTP server that allows anonymous access.
-Due to misconfigurations, sensitive information is available to unauthorized users.
-Your task is to exploit the server and retrieve the flag stored in the FTP directory.

-## Accessing the Challenge
-- Start the challenge using Docker Compose.
+1. Start the challenge using `docker-compose up -d`.
+2. Access the Kali Linux desktop at `http://localhost:6901` with the password `password`.
-- Use the Kali Linux container to connect to the victim FTP server at `ftp://victim`.
+3. Use your penetration testing skills to access the FTP server hosted at `ftpserver` (172.25.0.10).

 ## Hints
-1. Consider how FTP configurations might allow unauthorized access.
-2. Check if you can access the server anonymously.
+1. Check for common FTP credentials.
-3. Explore the FTP directory structure to find sensitive files.
+2. Understand how FTP directory permissions might expose critical files.
+3. Use tools available in Kali Linux to connect and explore the FTP server.